Lewis Hamilton: Fernando Alonso

 Hamilton's debut season saw him partner two-time and defending World Champion Fernando Alonso.
 In their time as teammates, tensions arose between the two drivers and McLaren as a result of several incidents.
 The first tensions surfaced after Hamilton finished second behind Alonso at Monaco in 2007.
 After post-race comments made by Hamilton which suggested he had been forced into a supporting role, the FIA investigated whether McLaren had broken rules by enforcing team orders.
 McLaren denied favouring Alonso, and the FIA subsequently vindicated the team, stating that "McLaren were able to pursue an optimum team strategy because they had a substantial advantage over all other cars ... nothing which could be described as interfering with the race result."

-Tensions surfaced again at the 2007 Hungarian Grand Prix, where during the final qualifying session Hamilton went out on track ahead of Alonso and ignored requests from the team to let him through: the two drivers had been taking turns on a race-by-race basis to lead during qualifying, which gave the leading driver an edge due to the fuel load regulations then in place, and Alonso was due to lead in Hungary.
+Tensions resurfaced at the 2007 Hungarian Grand Prix, where during the final qualifying session Hamilton went out on track ahead of Alonso and ignored requests from the team to let him through: the two drivers had been taking turns on a race-by-race basis to lead during qualifying, which gave the leading driver an edge due to the fuel load regulations then in place, and Alonso was due to lead in Hungary.
 Hamilton was then delayed in the pits by Alonso and thus unable to set a final lap time before the end of the session.
 Alonso was relegated to sixth place on the starting grid thus promoting Hamilton, who had qualified second, to first, while McLaren was docked Constructors' Championship points.
 Hamilton said he thought the penalty was "quite light if anything" and only regretted the loss of points.
 Hamilton was reported to have sworn at Dennis on the team radio following the incident.
 British motorsport journal Autosport claimed that this "[led] Dennis to throw his headphones on the pit wall in disgust: a gesture that was misinterpreted by many to be in reaction to Alonso's pole"; however, McLaren later issued a statement on behalf of Hamilton that denied the use of any profanity.